symfony/symfony-docs/reference/constraints/File.rst

 **type**: ``string`` **default**: ``An empty file is not allowed.``

-This constraint checks if the uploaded file is empty (i.e. 0 bytes).
+This constraint checks if the uploaded file is empty (e.g. 0 bytes).
 If it is, this message is displayed.

 You can use the following parameters in this message: